 The energy efficiency, strength and construction techniques of Enercept SIPs are a result of extensive engineering, design testing and experience.

 SIP homes require up to 50% less energy to heat and cool than stick-framed homes, meaning less fossil fuel consumption and fewer greenhouse gas emissions.
-The efficiency of a SIP building is a result of both the air-tight envelope the panels create, and the substantially higher R-Value of SIPs when compared to stick-framed walls.
+The efficiency of a SIP building is a result of both the tighter envelope the panels create, and the substantially higher whole wall R-Value of SIPs when compared to stick-framed walls.
 A high-performance SIP building enclosure often allows smaller HVAC equipment to be specified.

 It is important to work with a qualified HVAC professional that can accurately estimate the low levels of air infiltration in a SIP home or commercial building.
-Proper HVAC sizing is crucial because an oversized HVAC system will fail to reach the steady operating rate the equipment was designed for.
+Proper HVAC sizing is crucial because an oversized HVAC system will fail to reach the steady operating state the equipment was designed for.
 Short cycling HVAC equipment will be less energy efficient and require more maintenance than properly sized HVAC equipment.

 SIPs release no volatile organic compounds (VOCs).
 Furthermore, because SIP-Built structures are so air-tight, indoor air quality can be closely controlled, a huge advantage for those with environmental or chemical allergies.
 The air tightness of the SIP building envelope prevents air from gaining access to the interior of the home except in controlled amounts.